Dr. Ann Barron

 The Florida Center for Instructional Technology is located in the College of Education, University of South Florida, at Tampa, Florida.
 FCIT is funded by the Florida Department of Education, school districts, educational foundations, and others to provide professional learning, digital content, and technology integration evaluation services to schools and districts worldwide.
 The Center is also funded by the USF College of Education to support USF faculty and students at the iTeach Lounge.

 FCIT’s free resource websites average over two million hits per school day from nearly 200 countries and territories.
 These sites are specifically designed to support K-12 curriculum with age-appropriate content and no advertising.
 Our fully-online iTeach Professional Learning courses for teachers and administrators begin each month.
 The TIM Tools suite of technology integration evaluation tools is a subscription service used by public and private schools, districts, and ministries of education worldwide.
-The suite includes a perceptions and uses survey, a lesson observation tool, and support for action research in the classroom.
+The suite includes a perceptions and uses survey, a lesson observation tool, a survey creator, and support for action research in the classroom.

 A Short History of FCIT